\(L^p\) Spaces — Construction & Inequalities

 Theorem: Young's Inequality

-Let \(1 < p < \infty\) and let \(q\) be its Hölder conjugate.
-For all \(a, b \geq 0\), \[ ab \;\leq\; \frac{a^p}{p} + \frac{b^q}{q}. \] Equality holds if and only if \(a^p = b^q\).
+Let \(1 \lt p \lt \infty\) and let \(q\) be its Hölder conjugate.
+For all \(a, b \geq 0\), \[ ab \leq \frac{a^p}{p} + \frac{b^q}{q}. \] Equality holds if and only if \(a^p = b^q\).

 Proof:

 The argument is a direct specialization of the weighted AM-GM inequality with weights \((1/p, 1/q)\).
 If \(a = 0\) or \(b = 0\), both sides reduce to a non-negative quantity and the inequality holds trivially (see the equality analysis below).
-Assume \(a, b > 0\).
+Assume \(a, b \gt 0\).

-The key observation is that the logarithm \(t \mapsto \log t\) is strictly concave on \((0, \infty)\): its second derivative \((\log t)'' = -1/t^2\) is strictly negative.
-By the definition of strict concavity, for any \(\lambda \in (0, 1)\) and \(u, v > 0\) with \(u \neq v\), \[ \log\bigl(\lambda u + (1 - \lambda) v\bigr) \;>\; \lambda \log u + (1 - \lambda) \log v, \] with equality when \(u = v\).
 By the logarithm rules \(\lambda \log u + (1 - \lambda) \log v = \log\bigl(u^\lambda v^{1-\lambda}\bigr)\).
-Since \(\log\) is strictly increasing, we obtain the weighted AM-GM inequality \[ u^\lambda \, v^{1 - \lambda} \;\leq\; \lambda u + (1 - \lambda) v, \] with equality if and only if \(u = v\).
+Since \(\log\) is strictly increasing, we obtain the weighted AM-GM inequality \[ u^\lambda \, v^{1 - \lambda} \leq \lambda u + (1 - \lambda) v, \] with equality if and only if \(u = v\).

-Now set \(\lambda = 1/p\) (so that \(1 - \lambda = 1/q\) and \(\lambda \in (0, 1)\) since \(1 < p < \infty\)), \(u = a^p\), and \(v = b^q\): \[ (a^p)^{1/p} (b^q)^{1/q} \;\leq\; \frac{a^p}{p} + \frac{b^q}{q}. \] Simplifying the left side, \((a^p)^{1/p} (b^q)^{1/q} = a \cdot b\), which gives \(ab \leq \frac{a^p}{p} + \frac{b^q}{q}\).
+Now set \(\lambda = 1/p\) (so that \(1 - \lambda = 1/q\) and \(\lambda \in (0, 1)\) since \(1 \lt p \lt \infty\)), \(u = a^p\), and \(v = b^q\): \[ (a^p)^{1/p} (b^q)^{1/q} \leq \frac{a^p}{p} + \frac{b^q}{q}. \] Simplifying the left side, \((a^p)^{1/p} (b^q)^{1/q} = a \cdot b\), which gives \(ab \leq \frac{a^p}{p} + \frac{b^q}{q}\).

 Equality condition.
-For \(a, b > 0\): the weighted AM-GM step used strict concavity of \(\log\) with \(\lambda = 1/p \in (0, 1)\), so equality holds iff \(u = v\), i.e., \(a^p = b^q\).
-For the degenerate cases: if \(a = 0\) and \(b > 0\), the inequality reads \(0 \leq b^q/q\) which is strict (since \(b^q/q > 0\)), and correspondingly \(a^p = 0 \neq b^q\); symmetrically for \(b = 0, a > 0\).
+Take first \(a, b \gt 0\).
+The weighted AM-GM step used strict concavity of \(\log\) with \(\lambda = 1/p \in (0, 1)\), so equality holds if and only if \(u = v\), that is, \(a^p = b^q\).
+It remains to check the degenerate cases.
+If \(a = 0\) and \(b \gt 0\), the inequality reads \(0 \leq b^q/q\), which is strict (since \(b^q/q \gt 0\)), and correspondingly \(a^p = 0 \neq b^q\).
+The case \(b = 0\), \(a \gt 0\) is symmetric.
 If \(a = b = 0\), both sides are zero and \(a^p = 0 = b^q\).
 Hence in every case, equality holds if and only if \(a^p = b^q\).

 Young's inequality is a pointwise statement about real numbers.
-Its power emerges when we "integrate both sides" — which is exactly what happens in the proof of Hölder's inequality.
+Its power emerges when we "integrate both sides", which is exactly what happens in the proof of Hölder's inequality.

 Hölder's Inequality